 Sabina believes that science is for sharing and has made more that 30 short films that offer practical advice on brain health while also addressing people’s fears about memory loss.
 She calls what she does empowerment through entertainment and loves that her audiences can laugh and enjoy themselves while learning about the brain and brain health.
 She received an innovation award from Trinity College Dublin in recognition of the social impact of her work.

 Sabina’s films have been translated into multiple languages including; Hindi, Urdu, Somali, Arabic, Polish, French and German.
-The online films have been viewed in more than 140 countries and are used by national health and advocacy organisations on 4 continents.
+The free online films have been viewed in more than 140 countries and are used by national health and advocacy organisations on 4 continents.
 Sabina has also developed a number of websites and a free brain health app.

 Sabina is much in demand as a speaker and her talks have been described as both passionate and inspirational.
 Sabina is a regular guest, panelist and expert contributor on radio and television including The Late Late show, The Today Show, Operation Transformation, Ireland AM, TV3 Midday, Vincent Browne, The Week in Politics, Morning Edition, Doctors on call and Six-One News and on radio The Marion Finucane Show, The Pat Kenny Show, The Right Hook, High Noon, The last word with Matt Cooper, Alive and Kicking, The Moncrief Show, Morning Ireland and more.

 In November 2016 Science Foundation Ireland presented Sabina with an award for her “Outstanding Contribution to STEM Communication”

 Dr Brennan’s research at the Institute of Neuroscience in Trinity College Dublin focused on understanding dementia risk and protective factors to establish how decline in cognitive function might be prevented or delayed.
 Her research was short-listed for the prestigious 2017 US-Ireland Research Innovation Award.